 D1.
 Are there free and independent media?
 4 / 4

-Despite increased hostility from political figures as well as their supporters on social media, the mainstream media—the principal national television networks and major newspapers—have devoted considerable resources to coverage of national politics.
-Outlets like the New York Times, the Washington Post, and CNN have conducted investigations into the business affairs of Trump and his associates, closely examined allegations of collusion between the Trump presidential campaign and the Russian government, and regularly assessed the accuracy of the administration’s claims.
-In the context of this robust coverage and growing public concern about pressure on media freedom, digital subscriptions for leading newspapers have increased, and ratings for cable news networks have surged.
+Despite increased hostility from political figures and their supporters on social media, the mainstream media—including national television networks and major newspapers—have devoted considerable resources to independent coverage of national politics.
+Outlets like the New York Times, the Washington Post, and CNN have conducted investigations into the business affairs of Trump and his associates, closely examined alleged contacts between the Trump presidential campaign and the Russian government, and regularly assessed the accuracy of the administration’s claims.

 D2.
 Are individuals free to practice and express their religious faith or nonbelief in public and private?
 4 / 4